 The Tudor Revival residence at 4140 North Illinois Street was built in 1925 by Guy Alwyn Wainwright (1889-1956) and Jeanette Harvey Wainwright (1894-1949).
 At the time the recently-wed couple built their new home, Guy Wainwright was vice president and general manager of the Diamond Chain Company.
-He became the president of Diamond Chain just a few years later, upon the death of his father, Lucius Morton Wainwright (1860-1931), and became chairman of the board in 1955.
+He went on to become president of the company in 1931 and chairman of the board in 1955.

 According to the city's property tax records, the total area of the home, including the basement and attached garages, is 7,113 square feet.
 A considerable portion of the home’s exterior is brick, laid in the Flemish Bond style of alternating the long sides of the bricks and the short ends of the bricks.
 The remainder of the home’s exterior is stucco with false half-timbering.
 The roof is slate, and the gutters are copper.
-An unusual feature protruding from the east façade of the home is a rounded structure that made is primarily glass, which was added some years after the original home was built.
+An unusual feature protruding from the east façade of the home is a rounded structure that is primarily glass, which was added a few years after the original home was built.
 Subtle personalized decorative touches appear around the home, such as the year "1925" carved in wood above the front door and the initials "G W" stamped in copper at the site of a scupper near the northwest corner of the house.

-After Patty passed away in December of 2016, the property was inherited by the widow of her older son, John Huyler Acheson (1942-2014), and her younger son, Donald Jameson Acheson.
+After Patty passed away in December of 2016, the property was inherited jointly by the widow of her older son, John Huyler Acheson (1942-2014), and her younger son, Donald Jameson Acheson.
 Don purchased his brother's half of the estate from his sister-in-law, thus making Don the sole owner.
 The extended Cochran family has now owned the property for 61 years.
-In the summer of 2017, Don and his wife, Clare Fox Acheson, graciously agreed to allow St. Margaret's Hospital Guild make the property its 57th Decorators’ Show House and Gardens.
+In the summer of 2017, Don and his wife, Clare Fox Acheson, graciously agreed to allow St. Margaret's Hospital Guild to make the property its 2018 Decorators’ Show House and Gardens.

 The history of the property and its owners was written by